jadenyjw/battleship/journal.md

 2. Nov 28 - Began work on the singleplayer version
 3. Nov 29 - Changed the image importing system to allow for image retreval without hard-coding
 4. Nov 29 - Added a singleplayer screen that occurs when user selects "singleplayer"
+5. Nov 30 - Added the framework for singleplayer and grid setup
+6. Dec 01 - Changed variable names to be more viewer-friendly